Tracker Charts Companies Regulation Insights Weekly Monthly

 Which countries have stablecoin regulation in force?

-As of Jul 2026, stablecoin frameworks are in force in European Union, Hong Kong, Japan, Singapore.
-Others — United States, South Korea, United Kingdom — have enacted or are still developing rules.
+As of Aug 2026, stablecoin frameworks are in force in Hong Kong, Japan, Singapore.
+Others — South Korea, United Kingdom, United States, European Union — have enacted or are still developing rules.

 Are USDT and USDC regulated?